Science Hill (New York)

 Science Hill is a mountain in the Southern Tier of New York.
-It is located west-southwest of Limestone in Cattaraugus County.
+It is located west-southwest of Limestone in Cattaraugus County within Allegany State Park, near the Bradford, Pennsylvania entrance to the park.
 In 1932, a 60 ft steel fire lookout tower was built on the mountain.
 In 1978, it was taken down and reassembled at the Ellicottville BOCES school.

 History

 In 1928, the Conservation Department's Division of State Parks built a 60 ft Aermotor LS40 steel fire lookout tower on Mount Irvine.
 In 1932, the steel fire lookout tower that was on Mount Irvine was moved to Science Hill.
 It remained on Science Hill until 1978, when it was taken down and reassembled at the Ellicottville BOCES school.